Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Eighteen days of vacation leave are provided to the resident.
 These days are those on which The Eye Center at Southern College of Optometry is normally closed: July 4, Labor Day, Thanksgiving and the Friday following, ten working days at Christmas and New Year’s, Martin Luther King Day, two days during the Spring Break, and Memorial Day.
 Provision of these vacation days is automatic and does not require approval or submission of a leave request form.
 The resident may be required to provide on call services during some of these days.

 Ten days of educational leave are provided.
 These days are intended to allow the resident to attend professional meetings.
 Ten days of personal leave are provided.
 The resident must submit a standard leave request form in advance to request educational and personal leave.
 This form should be completed by the resident and submitted to the supervisor.
 The supervisor will then approve or disapprove the request.
-If the request is approved by the supervisor the leave request form is forwarded to the Director of Residency Programs, who is responsible for tracking the resident’s leave balance.
+If the request is approved by the supervisor the leave request form is forwarded to the Director of Residency Programs, who is responsible for tracking the resident’s leave balance and ensuring that the clinical schedule will be appropriately covered.
 If the resident has a leave balance sufficient to cover the request, the DRP will approve the request and forward the appropriate copies of the form to the resident and the supervisor.
+Requests will be granted on a first come/first served basis during times when more than one resident is requesting time off.
 The resident and supervisor are responsible for notifying the appropriate Chiefs of Service and the Director of Clinical Operations of the days that the resident will not be available to provide clinical services.